In re Amgen Inc. Securities Litigation

 If you purchased the publicly traded securities of Amgen during the period from April 27, 2004 through May 10, 2007, inclusive, (the "Class Period"), and were allegedly damaged thereby, you may be entitled to receive money from the proposed settlement.
 To be eligible for a payment, you must submit a Proof of Claim form by December 23, 2016 in accordance with the instructions set forth in the Settlement Notice.

-A Settlement Hearing will beheld on October 25, 2016 at 1:30 p.m. in Courtroom 5, 17th Floor of the United States District Court for the Norther District of California, 450 Golden Gate Avenue, San Francisco, CA 94102.
-The deadline for seeking exclusion from the class, opting back into the class, or objecting is October 4, 2016.
+A Settlement Hearing was held on October 25, 2016 at 1:30 p.m. in Courtroom 5, 17th Floor of the United States District Court for the Norther District of California, 450 Golden Gate Avenue, San Francisco, CA 94102.
+The Court approved the Settlement and related relief.

 If you have any questions about the settlement, please contact Labaton Sucharow at email@example.com or 1-888-219-6877, or contact the Administrator, Epiq, at 1-800-462-2317.